huggingface/hub-docs/docs/hub/models-widgets.md

   example_title: "Reading comprehension"
 ```

 Moreover, you can specify non-text example inputs in the model card metadata.
-Refer [here](https://github.com/huggingface/hub-docs/blob/main/docs/hub/input-examples.md) for a complete list of example input formats for all widget types.
+Refer [here](https://github.com/huggingface/hub-docs/blob/main/docs/hub/input-examples.md) for a complete list of sample input formats for all widget types.
 For vision & audio widget types, provide example inputs with `src` rather than `text`.

 For example, allow users to choose from two sample audio files for automatic speech recognition tasks by: